pentandra/lifepreserver/URI_DESIGN.md

-# URI Design for pentandra.com
+# Uniform Resource Identifier design for pentandra.com

 The following are basic design decisions that have been made for consistency across this project.
-See [Cool URIs for the Semantic Web][cooluris] for some background information.
+See [Cool URIs for the Semantic Web][cooluris] for some background information in URI design.

-## Information resource identifier design
+To start off, note that there are two types of URIs in this project: those that identify an information resource (i.e. a web page) and those that identify something else, such as a concept.
 Any URI that ends in a `/` refers to the information resource to which it resolves.
-A fragment identifier created by a hash following a slash (`https://pentandra.com/…/#scholarly-commoning`), refers to a section or other part of that information resource.
+For example, a fragment identifier created by a hash following a slash (`https://pentandra.com/…/#scholarly-commoning`), refers to a section or other fragment of that information resource.

-## Concept identifier design

 Any URI that does not end in a `/` does not refer to an information resource, but to some other resource, such as a concept.

-### Concept-specific RDFa context
+## Pentandra-specific RDFa context

 A few concepts that are listed as prefixes in the base layout are: